OSVI-WM: One-Shot Visual Imitation for Unseen Tasks using World-Model-Guided Trajectory Generation: Related Works

 \section{Related Works}

 \textbf{One-Shot Imitation Learning}: Imitation learning, or learning from demonstrations, is broadly categorized into inverse reinforcement learning~\cite{irl1, irl2} and behavior cloning~\cite{bet, vqbet, cbet, baku, zsvi}.
 While the field has been extensively studied for years, a comprehensive review is beyond the scope of this paper; we, therefore, refer readers to existing surveys~\cite{vi_survey1, vi_survey3, vi_survey4}.
 Our method falls under behavior cloning, specifically in the one-shot visual imitation (OSVI) setting.
 In standard behavior cloning, expert demonstrations and corresponding expert actions are available to train the agent.
 In contrast, OSVI~\cite{osvi} provides only a video of the expert performing the task, without access to the underlying actions.
 One of the earliest works on OSVI~\cite{osvi} introduced the problem setting and proposed a soft-attention-based learning framework for block stacking.
 Since then, a number of methods~\cite{osvi_meta, tosvi, tosvi2, imop, bcz} have improved performance in this setting.
-One notable work, T-OSVI~\cite{tosvi}, leverages transformers~\cite{transformers} to model long-range dependencies in demonstrations, and like several other works~\cite{rhyme, mimicplay, daml}, it supports expert-agent embodiment mismatch.
+While ego-centric setups (e.g., DINOBot~\cite{dinobot}) have been explored, we focus on methods using external camera views.
+One such work, T-OSVI~\cite{tosvi}, uses transformers~\cite{transformers} to model long-range dependencies in demonstrations, and like many other works~\cite{rhyme, mimicplay, daml}, it supports expert-agent embodiment mismatch.

 While these approaches have shown promising results, they are typically evaluated on the same tasks that were used for training with minor variations, such as changes in object positions or quantities.
 MOSAIC~\cite{mosaic} proposed a more challenging setup with completely unseen test tasks, building on which, AWDA~\cite{awda} demonstrated that existing methods like T-OSVI~\cite{tosvi} and DAML~\cite{daml} perform poorly in such settings.
 AWDA improved generalization through attributed waypoints, demonstration augmentation, and image mixup, but achieved low success rates on \textit{hard} tasks requiring different responses despite visual similarity.
 While IMOP~\cite{imop} used point clouds to aid generalization, we focus solely on monocular RGB images, which are more accessible and require no specialized hardware.
 Notably, none of these approaches models environment dynamics, limiting their ability to reason about future states.
 OSVI-WM addresses this gap through a world-model-guided trajectory generation module that enables future-aware planning and improved generalization to unseen tasks.